driscollmml/wvu_appbio/README.md

-# wvu_appbio
+# Welcome to Genomic Data Analysis @ WVU
-Repository for Applied Bioinformatics class at West Virginia University
+This repository will serve as the central workspace for class projects.